AScozzari/W3suitever1/replit.md

   - **❌ NEVER**: Forget `VITE_FONT_SCALE=80` when building frontend for VPS

 # System Architecture
 - **UI/UX Decisions**: The platform uses a WindTre Glassmorphism design with fixed headers/sidebars, white backgrounds, and a build-time UI zoom (`VITE_FONT_SCALE=80`).
 A component-first approach with `shadcn/ui` and Radix UI ensures accessibility.
-CSS variables and Tailwind CSS are used for styling.
-All new content integrates into existing dashboard structures for a consistent user experience.
+CSS variables and Tailwind CSS are used for styling, and all new content integrates into existing dashboard structures.
 - **Technical Implementations**:
     - **Database**: PostgreSQL with a 3-schema architecture (`w3suite`, `public`, `brand_interface`) and Row Level Security (RLS).
     - **Security**: Implements OAuth2/OIDC, Multi-Factor Authentication (MFA), JWTs, and 3-level Role-Based Access Control (RBAC).